janupas/beagle-v2/README.md

-# beagle-v2
+# Beagle V2

-Beagle chat application with more features
+Beagle chat application written again with more features and a more goodlooking UI (hopefully)